 For more information and to set up an appointment to visit, please call 718-335-6363.

-Garden School does not discriminate on the basis of race, color, national origin, creed, religion, ethnicity, age, national origin, gender, or sexual orientation in admissions, financial assistance, or hiring.
-Garden welcomes families of all racial, economic, and social backgrounds.
+Garden School does not discriminate on the basis of race, color, national origin, creed, religion, ethnicity, age, national origin, gender, or sexual orientation in its hiring and promotion of administrators, faculty and staff, and in its educational policies, admissions policies, scholarship and financial aid programs, and athletic and other school-administered programs.